JuliaZamaitat/audity/README.md

 # Audity
-An iOS app that uses the Spotify API to simplify listening to audiobooks.
+<h2>An iOS app that uses the Spotify API to simplify listening to audiobooks.</h2>

 This is an ongoing project built with Swift5 with the ultimate goal that the user will be able to bookmark his/her progress when listening to audiobooks.